 16.1-If by virtue of the date by which a decision must be taken Rule 155 (general exception) cannot be followed, then the decision can only be taken if the decision taker (if an individual) or the chair of the body making the decision, obtains the agreement of the chair of a relevant overview and scrutiny committee that the taking of the decision cannot be reasonably deferred.
-If there is no chair of a relevant overview and scrutiny committee, or if the chair of each relevant overview and scrutiny committee is unable to act, then the agreement of the chairman of the Council, or in his/her absence the vice-chairman will be requiredsuffice.
+If there is no chair of a relevant overview and scrutiny committee is unable to act, then the agreement of the chairman of the Council, or in his/her absence the vice-chairman will be required.